john-itcsolutions/cheirrs/README.md

 ## Enter kubernetes-worker-1, to set-up an IoT server with Python-gRPC,
-## node-red-industrial and IOTA client, on their own vm.
+## node-red-industrial, Carrier and IOTA client, on their own vm.

 `juju ssh <machine-number-worker-1>`